jekyll-one-org/j1-template/_support/readme_files/J1 Template Repos/README.md

 The setup procedure depends on how you installed J1 Template.
 If you are using the J1 GEM as recommended, you need to **create** a personal project first.
-If you have cloned the J1 Template Repo from *Github*, the project is already created by the clone folder, and you can skip the creation of a project; continue on section **Initialize a J1 Project**.
+If you have cloned the J1 Template Repo from *Github*, the project is already created by the clone's folder and you can skip the creation of a project; continue on section **Initialize a J1 Project**.

 ### Create a J1 Project